the-full-stack-attack/flare/README.md

    5. Users can opt-out of tasks
       > **See changes on PATCH request to /api/task/optOut/:id in src/server/routes/task.ts**
    6. Users can choose a difficulty level for a task on the ChooseTask component
-   7. There is a task worker in **src/server/workers/tasks.ts** that runs 2 functions everyday it midnight
-      > resetTasks function sets every user's current_task_id to null
-      > createTasks function generates 5 new tasks for each task type for the day
-      > This is to enforce that tasks are completed the day they are assigned
-   8. Users can retry a task they previously opted out of with a retry button on the Task view
+   7. Users can retry a task they previously opted out of with a retry button on the Task view
       > This button sets the user's current_task_id to the desired task
       > The corresponding user_task opted_out column is switched to false
       > **See PATCH to /api/task/retry in src/server/routes/task.ts**
+   8. Users can compare their task progress to the previous week on the Task view
+      > User model has denormalized data to track tasks completed over the last 2 weeks
+      > Number of tasks completed the current week is held on weekly_task_count
+      > Number of tasks completed the previous week is held on last_week_task_count
    9. Users can generate a custom task, which will send a prompt to the Gemini AI using GoogleGenerativeAI package (***To be continued***)

+### **Workers:**
+   The server has workers that are scheduled to perform tasks at certain times throughout the week.
+   - **Tasks Workers:** See **src/server/workers/tasks.ts**
+      > Two workers are scheduled for task automation
+      > One worker is scheduled for midnight everyday for generating new tasks: resetTasks() and createTasks() are called in this worker
+     > Another worker is scheduled for midnight on Mondays for reassigning the values of the weekly task counts for each user: resetCounts() is called in this worker